 For 10 years, he watched cousins and friends go to school without him until a tutor and Grace Emmanuel School gave Mike his first chance at an education.
 Read Mike’s story…

 Kimberly lost her mom in the earthquake in 2010 and has lived for the last decade at the Lighthouse Children’s Home.
-She will graduate from high school in two years.
+She will graduate from high school in 2022.
 Read Kimberly’s story…

 History of the Haitian Hustle